-These consolidated financial statements include the accounts of Azarga Metals Corp. and its subsidiaries, from the date control was acquired.
+These consolidated financial statements include the accounts of Azarga Metals Corp. and its previously held subsidiaries, from the date control was acquired to the date control was relinquished.
 Control exists when the Company possesses power over an investee, has exposure to variable returns from the investee and has the ability to use its power over the investee to affect its returns.
-All inter-company balances and transactions, and any income and expenses arising from inter-company transactions, are eliminated on consolidation.
+All intercompany balances and transactions, and any income and expenses arising from inter-company transactions, are eliminated on consolidation.

-Name of subsidiary Place of incorporation Ownership interest at September 30, 2022 Principal activity Azarga Metals Limited BVI 100% Holding company Shilka Metals Ltd. Cyprus 100% Holding company Tuva-Kobalt LLC Russia 100% Mineral exploration company
+Name of subsidiary Place of incorporation Ownership interest at September 30, 2023 (Note 7) Ownership interest at September 30, 2022 (Note 7) Principal activity Azarga Metals Limited BVI 0% 100% Holding company Shilka Metals Ltd. Cyprus 0% 100% Holding company Tuva-Kobalt LLC Russia 0% 100% Mineral exploration company